trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 In 2019, 3.5 million visitors visited Berlin Zoo.
 The vast majority of them did not live in Berlin or Germany.
 Berlin Zoo, its animals, and its architecture, are very clearly part of Berlin‘s tourist infrastructure.
 The zoo generates its income as a leisure facility. **However, in order to legitimise a facility that keeps animals in human captivity and puts them on display, the zoo has long done away with its emphasis on recreation, which was a central factor for over 150 years.** In contrast, the zoo as a space of learning was playing a more important role in the zoo‘s communications and self-understanding by the end of the 19th century at the latest.

-## Education – show animals and collecting practices
+## Education – Show Animals and Collecting Practices

 In the nineteenth century, zoos‘ exoticising architecture was often accompanied by very small stalls. **Even though his plan never materialised, zoo director Ludwig Heck (in office from 1888 to 1932) had the goal, at least in theory, of presenting the complete fauna of the world.** From a contemporary perspective, the systematic or [[taxonomically ordered|theme.taxonomic-orders]] zoo, with its (often lone) specimens of individual species from various geographical regions exhibited next to each other, provided neither the social animals nor the public with any advantages.
 The small stalls, of course, did not allow the animals to live out their natural behaviour.
 The antelope house, built in 1872 with 20 cages arranged in an oval shape, the deer park, which had over 60 enclosures around 1900, and the aviary, opened in 1895, were examples of this collecting practice, whose aspirations to completeness prevailed over ensuring that the animals were kept in suitable conditions.
 In the aviary, cages were arranged one on top of the other in three storeys.[^12] Despite their exoticising backdrop, these enclosures were like “department stores”.
 However, their collections “suggested that the world was comprehensible”, without “any gaps, any incompleteness”.[^13] As they passed through, visitors were supposed to identify the similarities and differences, thereby participating in the order themselves.